stagnation/bb-clientd/README.md

 All of the content accessed through the "cas" directory is lazy-loading, and is cached locally.
+Note that you can not enumerate the CAS content or list available blobs if you do not already know the digest.
+The digests for files and actions can be found in bb\_browser.

 ### ... as a playground